TempeHS/2026CT-BioMech-Samuel.H-Tommy.D/healthy_heart/heartrate_sensor.md

-we have no clue what is happening
+heart rate sensor is working